 If NO or NOT SURE, then you should know: Repaying private student loans can be burdensome if you don’t have access to the kind of flexible repayment and postponement options that federal student loans offer.
-So, know your current options in the federal program (such as income-driven repayment plans that limit the payment amounts and can lead to forgiveness or the ability to easily postpone payments during residency) and then question the private lender to see exactly how their terms and conditions compare.
+So, know your current options in the federal program (such as income-driven repayment plans that limit the payment amounts and can lead to forgiveness or the ability to easily income-driven repayment plans that limit the payment amounts and can lead to forgiveness or the ability to easily postpone payments during residency) and then question the private lender to see exactly how their terms and conditions compare.
 In general, reputable lenders will warn you about the benefits you are giving up when refinancing federal student loans.

 4. Are you comfortable with assuming more risk in your financial life?

-Refinancing with a private loan may be a good option if you are highly motivated to repay your student debt; have a secure job, emergency savings, and strong credit; are unlikely to benefit from forgiveness options, and have a low fixed rate option available OR you will have access to sufficient funds in the near future.
+Refinancing with a private loan may be a good option if you are highly motivated to repay your student debt; have a secure job, emergency savings, and strong credit; are unlikely to benefit from forgiveness options; have a low fixed rate option available; or if you will have access to sufficient funds soon.
 However, if you do not meet these criteria, many financial advisors suggest that trading in federal loans for private loans may expose you to additional financial risk.
 Therefore, before you assume possible financial risk, evaluate your current situation to determine whether you could afford repayment if something unexpected happens.

 Federal loans will give you the ability to benefit from flexible terms and conditions, including access to income-driven repayment plans and possible loan forgiveness, potential interest subsidies, limits to monthly payment amounts, the availability of a death and disability discharge, and possible student loan tax deductions.
 Be sure the reward received in a refinance is enough to offset the potential risk.